agoston/spring-data-mongodb-encrypt/README.md

 public SecretData data;
 ```

-Expected size of encrypted field
+##Expected size of encrypted field
----

 The mongodb driver serializes every java object into BSON.
 Under the hood, we use the very same BSON serialization for maximum compatibility.

 You can expect the following extra sizes when you add an @Encrypted field: